 News

+What is sleep myoclonus?
 The scientific name for this phenomenon is sleep myoclonus (also known as hypnic myoclonus), and happens when you shift from one sleep phase into another.
-During these sleep transitions, the body ...
+During these sleep ...

 During these sleep transitions, the body muscles can have spasms called hypnagogic jerks (or hypnic jerks), and are more likely to happen when you’re falling asleep, or during the light stage of sleep ...